-- Short program length one year, three trimesters (totaling 315 hours)

-- 100% online

-- Clinical training through the online courses or at preceptorships local to you

-- Take classes on your own weekly schedule No set class times

-- Regular instructor office hours

-- State-of-the-art course design and content

-- User-friendly platform

-- Emphasis on professional development

-- Integrates TCM with modern medical context

-- The program is open to those who have completed a Master's degree (or equivalent) in Traditional Chinese Medicine or Acupuncture

-- The culmination of the program results in graduates receiving the degree of "Doctor of Traditional Chinese Medicine" or "Doctor of Acupuncture", and the ability to use the title of "Dr." in front of your name.
+- Offered in English and Bilingual (English/Chinese and English/Korean) - Short program length one year, three trimesters (totaling 315 hours) - 100% online - Clinical training through the online courses or at preceptorships local to you - Take classes on your own weekly schedule No set class times - Regular instructor office hours - State-of-the-art course design and content - User-friendly platform - Emphasis on professional development - Integrates TCM with modern medical context - The program is open to those who have completed a Master's degree (or equivalent) in Traditional Chinese Medicine or Acupuncture - The culmination of the program results in graduates receiving the degree of "Doctor of Traditional Chinese Medicine" or "Doctor of Acupuncture", and the ability to use the title of "Dr." in front of your name.